Chapter 60

 "I cannot fix on the hour, or the spot, or the look, or the words, which laid the foundation.
 It is too long ago.
 I was in the middle before I knew that I _had_ begun."

-Context: When Elizabeth asks when he first fell in love with her
+Context: When Elizabeth asks how he first fell in love

 "For the liveliness of your mind I did."